Working Paper 37: The Green Corruption paradox: Natural resource management and environmental corruption in Indonesia

 The report ends with five key recommendations that can inform Indonesian policy and the interventions of donors and civil society organisations concerned with conservation, anti-corruption and sustainable development.

-This report was made possible with the generous support of the American people through the USAID CEGAH programme.
+This research was made possible with the generous support of the American people through the USAID CEGAH programme.

 Links and other languages